rilldata/rill/runtime/pkg/email/README.md

 # `admin/email`

-This package contains logic and templates for sending transactional admin emails.
+This package contains logic and templates for sending transactional emails.

 ## How templating works